-An easy-to-use tab reloader with custom reloading time settings for individual tabs
+An easy-to-use tab reloader with custom reloading time for individual tabs and more!

 Tab reloader provides a toolbar panel to perform infinite reloading jobs on individual tabs.